DanielPickens/Videobo/README.md

-My video communication application interface that makes rest api calls using the Twilio 7 api.
-Application is also using gatsby.js on frontend.
+My video communication application that makes rest api calls using the Twilio REST api.
+Videobo is also using gatsby.js on frontend.

-Uses graphql query to automate api call as a constant placeholder image for relative path to return on the call reference to placeholder image in data as a parameter pass value.
+Videobo uses graphql query to automate a api call as a constant placeholder image for relative path to return on the call reference to placeholder image in data as a parameter pass value.
 This gives the construct requests that pull data from multiple data sources in a single API call and adds flexibility to add or deprecate fields without impacting future existing queries.

 ### Getting Started